 Can Increase The Price of Clean Coal Electricity

-At the design, pre construction, construction, and operation stages.
+Failure can happen at a number of stages, such as the design, pre construction, construction, and operation stages.

-One example is the Kemper Project in the US that had to be abandoned due to numerous issues … and went 4 billion dollars over budget
+One example is the Kemper Project in the US that had to be abandoned due to numerous issues … and went 4 billion dollars over budget (ecowarriorprincess.net)

 Concerns exist regarding the timeframe of delivery of some clean coal technology projects (wikipedia.org)

-CCS Seems To Be Advancing Slowly
+– CCS As A Technology Seems To Be Advancing Slowly

 CCS is advancing slowly, due to cost and lack of support by politicians and investors (world-nuclear.org)

-While CCS may have an overall positive effect on air pollution, emissions of some pollutants may increase (ecowarriorprincess.net).
+While CCS may have an overall positive effect on air pollution, emissions of some pollutants may increase (ecowarriorprincess.net)

 A number of CCS projects have been constructed, although collectively their impact on CO2 emissions has been small (ourworldindata.org)